 “This is how it goes,” I answered.
 “We fortify, we consolidate, then we attack.”

 “Will you see it through?” she pressed.
-“In the midst of the attack, when the Alliance lays waste to the palace, as you and I know we will, will you be willing to stab at Evanor’s heart without having the time to question her?”
+“In the midst of the attack, when the army lays waste to the prison, as you and I know we will, will you be willing to stab at Evanor’s heart without having the time to question her?”

 “Then let us force her hand,” Iliera said firmly.
-“We assault the palace and trigger whatever trap she has in waiting for us.”
+“We assault the prison and trigger whatever trap she has in waiting for us.”

 “I can’t do that, and neither can you.
-Lady Proudmoore and King Greymane are in charge of the military operations here.
+We are not in charge of the military operations here, and we don’t have the Academy of Hope standing with us as we did in the past.
 They want scouts, not soldiers.
 So, are you up for that task, or should we find a place to sit and rest until the full assault is ready to begin?”

 Iliera weighed her options, looking at me, clearly deciding if I would break.